Investigations of thyroid nodules

 What happens if I choose not to have these tests?

 The ultrasound scan will give us information about the nodules, including their shape and size.
-A large non-cancerous nodule can still cause discomfort or problems with swallowing, because of the pressure it causes on your oesophagus (food pipe).
+A large non-cancerous nodule can still cause discomfort or problems with swallowing.
+This is because of the pressure it places on your oesophagus (food pipe).

 Will I have an anaesthetic before my FNAC?

-You may be offered a local anaesthetic for the fine needle aspiration, but many patients do not need any anaesthetic.
+You may be offered a local anaesthetic for the FNAC, but many patients do not need this.
 A local anaesthetic will numb the area, but you will be awake for the procedure.
 If you have any concerns about this, please speak to your doctor.

 You can eat and drink as normal before this procedure.